barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 All of these gates are trainable weights, just like the weights of the hidden layers of a neural network.

-If you want to learn about LSTM networks and how they work, I can’t recommend Andrej Karpathy’s [post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) enough.
+If you want to learn about RNN/LSTM networks and how they work, I can’t recommend Andrej Karpathy’s [post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on the effectiveness of RNN's enough.

 **Code**
 ------